 Become a Patron of Ask Leo! and go ad-free!

-In fact, there are those that would be working with computers even if they weren’t getting paid.
-These are folks for whom computers are either a hobby, a career, or both.1
+In fact, there are those who would work with computers even if they weren’t getting paid.
+These are folks for whom computers are a hobby, a career, or both.1

 They just want to have fun.

 There are also those who produce free software to give back to their communities or to the world.
 They see what they do as a way to make the world a better place.
 Perhaps they get satisfaction from offering software to folks who aren’t able to afford equivalent commercial software.

 Some folks donate money; others donate time; those with skills often give back by utilizing those skills in various ways.

 There are many ways programmers can offer their skills, but with a little entrepreneurial spirit, it’s not uncommon for free software to result.

 Some free software is created by individuals or organizations to promote an agenda of some sort.

 For example, consider the old “https everywhere” browser add-on, which promotes the use of https connections wherever possible.